Fleetwood Mac: Live in Boston

 Live in Boston is a live performance video/music album by British-American rock band Fleetwood Mac, released on 15 June 2004.
 The concert was filmed on 23–24 September 2003 at the FleetCenter (now known as the TD Garden) in Boston, Massachusetts during the group's Say You Will Tour.
 The concert is a double DVD set, and also comes with a sampler CD, containing the audio of ten songs from the show.

-Part of WTTW's Soundstage series which also chronicled Buckingham and Nicks solo in 2005 and 2008 respectively.
+Part of WTTW's Soundstage series also chronicled Buckingham and Nicks solo in 2005 and 2008 respectively.